dipu-ray/Phitron-B7/03. Basic Data Structures/Week 03-Doubly Linked List/Module 11-Problem Solving/README.md

 ## 7. Summary
 - At first we have learn basics of leetcode
 - Then the problems 1 to 6 problems solve in leetcode

+## 8. Leetcode companies and playlist
+- You can find out problem with company names.
+Search on google `leetcode.ca problems_serial_number` - `leetcode.ca 876`.
+Then go the main website and find the companies name from this problems.
+- We have already done this six problem with `singly linked list`.
+- Resources and learn with leetcode related.
+Just checkout every point of leetcode.
+Leetcode, you can use to you high profile or job positions.